mhbeals/sap_html/Birmingham-Daily-Post/Birmingham-Daily-Post-10-May-1861-p-2.md

 # *Birmingham Daily Post*, 10 May 1861, p.
 2

-### Content from this page simeltaneously appeared in:
+### Content from this page simultaneously appeared in:
 [![Hand](http://scissorsandpaste.net/wp-content/uploads/2017/06/smallhandpointer.png) ](http://scissorsandpaste.net/results?sap=Hull-Packet/Hull-Packet-10-May-1861-p-8)*Hull Packet*, 10 May 1861, p.
 8

 ### Content from this page subsequently appeared in: